scANVI Overview

 2. MultiomeLabelTransfer (GPU)

-Loads the three preprocessed h5ad files and performs only model training, label transfer, and output finalization.
-It imports individual functions (run_multi_model, transfer_labels, finalize_output) from the container's multiome_label_transfer.py module — the script's main() function is never called, so no preprocessing is repeated.
+Loads the preprocessed h5ad files and performs only model training, label transfer, and output finalization.
+It imports individual functions (run_multi_model, run_gex_only_model, transfer_labels, finalize_output) from the container's multiome_label_transfer.py module — the script's main() function is never called, so no preprocessing is repeated.

 - Train SCVI —